 These factors entail that the 365 GT/4 BB is the most valuable and sought after of the entire Boxer family and with the addition of the BBs being the last truly hand-built Ferraris, values look set to hold strong in the coming years.

 The car we are offering is finished in Azzuro over Crema, and has benefitted from one of the most extensive restorations we have ever encountered.
-The car comes complete with 2 sets of keys, and a very extensive pack of service documentation.
+Car comes complete with 2 sets of keys and Classiche certification from Ferrari.